jxnwxx/tp/docs/UserGuide.md

     * `edit 1 p/91234567 e/johndoe@example.com` Edits the phone number and email address of the 1st patient to be `91234567` and `johndoe@example.com` respectively.

-    * `edit-appt 1 at/dental ad/02-02-2002, 0900` : Edit an appointment at `INDEX` 1 of the currently selected patient's appointment list to `dental`
+    * `edit-appt 1 at/dental ad/02-02-2002, 0900` : Edits an appointment at `INDEX` 1 of the currently selected patient's appointment list to `dental`

     * `delete 3` : Deletes the 3rd contact shown in the current list.

     * `delete-appt 2` : Deletes the 2nd appointment of currently selected patient

-    * `clear` : Deletes all contacts.
+    * `clear` : Deletes all patients.

     * `exit` : Exits the app.